-The present W. tower (shown right, from the southeast) was constructed in 1863 to the designs of George Edmund Street (1824-81) as a replacement for one that had collapsed two years earlier.
-The rest of the building consists of a chancel with N. vestry and an aisled nave with transepts and S. porch, and dates largely from the Decorated period, albeit that it was substantially remodelled one hundred and sixty years later in Perpendicular style when the present clerestory and nave roof were added.
-Responsibility for this phase of building has been ascribed by some to John Wastell (fl. c.
-1485 - d.
-1515), one of the most important English architects of his generation, and although the attribution seems to depend almost wholly on a single feature, the work in this one particular is indeed almost identical to that by Wastell elsewhere, as will be seen below.
+The present W. tower was constructed in 1863 to the designs of George Edmund Street (1824-81) as a replacement for one that had collapsed two years earlier.
+The rest of the building consists of a chancel with a N. vestry and an aisled nave with transepts and a S. porch, and dates largely from the Decorated period (early fourteenth century), albeit that it was substantially remodelled one hundred and sixty years later in Perpendicular style when the present clerestory and nave roof were added.
+Responsibility for this phase of building has been ascribed to John Wastell, and although the attribution seems to depend almost wholly on a single feature, the work in this one particular is indeed almost identical to that by Wastell elsewhere, as will be seen below.

 The earliest work at Isleham, however - apart from bits of twelfth and thirteenth century masonry remaining in the northeast and southwest nave angles - is the N. transept of c.
 1300 and an original lancet in the N. aisle W. wall.
 The transept has a Y-traceried W. window, a very tall three-light N. window with intersecting tracery, and a window formed of four cinquefoil-cusped lancets set in an encompassing arch to the east.

 The chancel, vestry, aisled nave and S. transept, including the arcades to the height of the springing but now only a few of the windows, are part of the main reconstruction that appears to have taken place c.
-1330, a date deduced from the Rochester Diocesan Registers (sic), which record that, “In 1331 Hamo, Bishop of Rochester, on Saint Luke’s Day, dedicated the church at Isleham, where he had rebuilt the chancel at his own expense, and, by the request of the monks of St. Edmund’s, held an ordination there on the Ember Day in Advent”.
-The chancel retains two original, over-large two-light windows to the north and three to the south, all with reticulated tracery.
-The piers of the five-bay aisle arcades are formed of four major and four minor shafts: this is probably early fourteenth century work but, pace Pevsner, the arches of two orders above, bearing sunk quadrant mouldings, seem more likely to belong to the remodelling.
+1330, a date deduced from the Rochester Diocesan Registers (sic), which record that, 'In 1331 Hamo, Bishop of Rochester, on Saint Luke’s Day, dedicated the church at Isleham, where he had rebuilt the chancel at his own expense, and, by the request of the monks of St. Edmund’s, held an ordination there on the Ember Day in Advent'.
+The chancel retains two original, over-large, two-light windows to the north and three to the south, all with reticulated tracery.
+The piers of the five-bay aisle arcades are formed of four major and four minor shafts: this is probably early fourteenth century work but, pace Pevsner (The Buildings of England: Cambridgeshire, Harmondsworth, Penguin, 1970, p.
+414), the arches of two orders above, bearing sunk quadrant mouldings, seem more likely to belong to the remodelling.
 The easternmost bay on each side communicates with the transept rather than the aisle, and the westernmost bay to the south appears to have been blocked off from the outset to form a priest’s chamber.
 The chancel arch is similar to the arcade arches (but obviously taller), as is also the arch from the N. aisle to the N. transept.
 However, the arch between the slightly narrower S. aisle and the S. transept bears two hollow chamfers carved at intervals with fleurons, and dies into the jamb to the south.
 It seems possible this was the original form of the arcade arches.

 A comparison of this list with the Perpendicular work at Isleham, shows only numbers 7 and 8 really to be present, which might be thought to cast doubt on Wastell’s involvement.
 However, when the arcade spandrels here are compared with those at St. Mary’s, Saffron Walden, then the work is seen to be so very similar that it is inconceivable that anyone could have designed the one without at least a close familiarity with the other.
 At Saffron Walden, Wastell is known to have worked for a time with Simon Clerk, but Clerk died in 1489, which seems rather early for his association here since the roof is dated 1495.
 The most logical conclusion then, is that Wastell was connected with this building at least for a short while, even if he did little more than provide designs for the internal carving.
 Of course, if it could be proved that he did more, then it might be possible to augment the list of features representative of his work, given above.

 Some of the church furnishings must be described next.
 There is a piscina in the southeast angle of the chancel and a sedilia to the west, now undivided into bays, while of woodwork, there are several return stalls with misericords beneath the chancel arch, and the S. door ascribed to 1670.
-The seventeenth century communion rails (illustrated left) are best described in Pevsner’s words: they are, “full of character [with] alternating turned balusters and a kind of stalactite and stalagmite forms nearly but not quite meeting.
-[There are] little pyramids on finials on the top rail.”
+The seventeenth century communion rails (illustrated below) are best described in Pevsner’s words: they are, 'full of character [with] alternating turned balusters and a kind of stalactite and stalagmite forms nearly but not quite meeting.
+[There are] little pyramids on finials on the top rail' (ibid).